Return of Title IV Funds

 Additional Return of Title IV Funds Information for CGES Sessions

 Some of the CGES courses are offered in sessions; therefore, Returns to Title IV for those courses have special calculation considerations.
 A course offered in sessions does not last the entire semester, but just for a portion of the semester.
-These are sometimes referred to as 8-week courses or 4-week courses (there may be others, also).
+These are sometimes referred to as 8-week courses or 4-week courses (there may also be others).
 For CGES, the semester is the payment period or period of enrollment.
 For example, there may be two 8-week sessions in a payment period or period of enrollment which would make up the entire 16-week semester.
-For all courses offered in sessions, a student is a withdrawal for Title IV purposes if the student ceases attendance at any point prior to completing the planned enrollment for the semester, unless the school obtains written confirmation from the student at the time of the withdrawal that he or she will attend another session that begins later in the same semester (period of enrollment).
+For all courses offered in sessions, a student is a withdrawal for Title IV purposes if the student ceases attendance at any point prior to completing the planned enrollment for the semester, unless the school obtains written confirmation from the student at the time of the withdrawal that he or she will attend another session that begins later in the same semester.